rasta-dave/westcoast-education-uppgift/README.md

 My submission for the Westcoast Education project in the Javascript course at Medieinstitutet.

-A modern web application for managing and displaying educational courses.
+A web application for managing and displaying educational courses.
 Built with TypeScript and featuring a responsive design for both desktop and mobile users.

 ## Features